gpdm/tinycore-targetdisplaymode/README.md

  * Eventually, the extensions should be loaded.

  * If your second system is wired up (it should!), the iMac will automatically switch into Target Display Mode.
-   If no system is connected, you will loose your display, as it turns black.
-DON'T PANIC!
+   If no system is connected, you may loose your display, as it may still turn black.
+DON'T PANIC and read along below!

-### Switching Between Display Modes
+### Switching Between Display Modes {#switching-display-modes}

 If no other device is connected, your iMac may display nothing (blank screen) in some cases.
 This may also be the case if the graphics cable is not properly seated.
 But behold, you can also switch between display modes as follows:

- * Press CTRL+ALT+F4, wait 1-2 seconds, then simply press ENTER.
-This will turn off Target Display Mode, and your iMac should show the local Linux console.

- * Press CTRL+ALT+F3, wait 1-2 seconds, then simply press ENTER.
-This will turn on Target Display Mode, and your iMac should now act as a secondary display to your other Mac.
+ * Press CTRL+ALT+F1 to call-up the systems default console (will only be available if Target Display Mode was disabled).

  * Press CTRL+ALT+F2, wait 1-2 seconds, then simply press ENTER.
 This will toggle between Target Display Mode and Local Display Mode.
 This is most similar in behaviour to Apples CMD+F2 key stroke.

- * Press CTRL+ALT+F1 to call-up the systems default console (will only be available if Target Display Mode was disabled).
+ * Press CTRL+ALT+F3, wait 1-2 seconds, then simply press ENTER.
+This will turn on Target Display Mode, and your iMac should now act as a secondary display to your other Mac.

+ * Press CTRL+ALT+F4, wait 1-2 seconds, then simply press ENTER.
+This will turn off Target Display Mode, and your iMac should show the local Linux console.

-## Customizations
+## Customizations {#customizations}

-### Device Identifiers / Grub Config
+### Device Identifiers / Grub Config {#custom-device}

 The configuration as seen fits well for my own purpose.
 There might be cases, where it actually has to be adapted to your specific environments.